opentracing/opentracing-javascript/README.md

 ### Custom tracer implementation

-Implementations can subclass `opentracing.Trace`, `opentracing.Span`, and the other API classes to build an OpenTracing tracer and implement the underscore prefixed methods such as `_addTag` to pick up a bit of common code implemented in the base classes.
+Implementations can subclass `opentracing.Tracer`, `opentracing.Span`, and the other API classes to build an OpenTracing tracer and implement the underscore prefixed methods such as `_addTag` to pick up a bit of common code implemented in the base classes.

 ### API compatibility testing